 Want to see time blocking in action?
 Click below to watch a video tutorial:

 By now, you are probably wondering how to do time blocking.

 Step 1: Determine the hours you have available to work in the upcoming week

-The first step is to determine the hours that you have available to work each week.
+The first step is determining the hours you have available to work each week and deciding on your workdays.
 If your business is a side hustle, then you’ll need to work around your regular job.
-Or maybe you have children and you need to work on your business around their schedules.
-With time blocking, you can create a business schedule that fits into your life.
+Or maybe you have children, and you need to work on your business around their schedules.
+Using this method, you can create a business schedule that fits your life.

 Step 2: List everything you want to do during the week

 Make a list of everything you want to do during the week.
-Include meetings, calls, daily tasks, current projects, and tasks from your monthly or quarterly plan.
-Hopefully, you have some sort of master task list that you can refer to.
-I look at my list of Upcoming tasks in Asana, which makes it super-easy to make my weekly list.
+Include meetings, phone calls, daily tasks, current projects, and future tasks from your monthly or quarterly plan.
+Hopefully, you have a master task list that you can refer to.
+I look at my list of Upcoming tasks in Asana, making it super easy to come up with my weekly list.

-Estimate how much time you need to spend on each item in your list and then total it up.
-If you’re anything like me, your first time estimate will be more than the amount of time you have available.
+Estimate how long you need to spend on each item in your list and then total it up.
+If you’re anything like me, your first estimate will be more than the amount of time you have available.
 So now you need to prune your list.
-Which items can be deferred until a later date, delegated to someone else, or eliminated altogether?
+Which items can be deferred until later, delegated to someone else, or eliminated altogether?

 Step 3: Block out your fixed appointments

-The next step is to start scheduling your blocks of time.
+The next step is to start scheduling your blocks.
 Do this in the format that works best for you.
-You can schedule your time blocks in an actual calendar – paper or digital.
+You can schedule your time blocks in a calendar app (like Google calendar) or on paper.
 If you like to bullet journal, you can create a time blocking calendar spread.
-I prefer to use a spreadsheet because I can set up a calendar view and it’s easy to move each block of time around.
+I prefer to use a spreadsheet because I can set up a calendar view, and it’s easy to move each block around.